 - helps to prepare students for further education, the workplace and a lifetime of learning

 The MYP consists of eight subject groups: language acquisition, language and literature, individuals and societies, sciences, mathematics, arts, physical and health education, and design.
 Student study is supported by a minimum of 50 hours of instruction per subject group in each academic year.
-In years 4 and 5, students

 The MYP aims to help students develop their personal understanding, their emerging sense of self and responsibility in their community.
 MYP teachers organize the curriculum with appropriate attention to: